-WHERE'S THAT DONKEY
+WHERE'S THAT DONKEY?

 We preachers have been known to embellish the Word just a bit, adding a pinch of fiction, a dash of tradition, and maybe even a little exaggeration in our bid to make Sunday's serving of the Manna a little more appealing to the ear, and, just maybe, more appetizing to the spiritual palate.
 I'd like to share a few examples:

-Where's Cain's faith??
+Was blood really the determining factor of God's acceptance of Cain's sacrifice?
+Where was Cain's faith??
 (Heb 11:4a By faith Abel offered unto God a more excellent sacrifice than Cain,”

-5/ “I tell you my Brothers and Sisters, that which God has waiting on the other side for us is beyond our imagination.
+5/ “I tell you my Brothers and Sisters, that which God has waiting on the other side for us is beyond our imagination!
 He said in 1Cor 2:9 that eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.
 You just can't possibly in any way know the beauty and splendor of all the things He is going to give us.
 There is just no way.
 But we will know when we get there that it was worth the wait to find out!”

-Where's that next verse?
-1 Cor 2:10 “But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.”
+Let's read the next verse: But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God (1 Cor 2:10).

 Makes me wonder just how many more donkeys are not really there:

 Acts 17:10-11 10 And the brethren immediately sent away Paul and Silas by night unto Berea [Thayers definition: well watered]: who coming thither went into the synagogue of the Jews.
 11 These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.